 A first aid kit is an important tool that contains basic medical supplies that will help you respond to everyday injuries and accidents.
 Creating a well-stocked first aid kit can keep you and your loved ones prepared to treat common symptoms and emergencies.

-Most items found in a first aid kit are basic supplies.
-Some of them you can get to the nearest pharmacy or supermarket.
+Many people may ask, what is in a first kit? but most items are basic supplies.
+Some of them you can get at the nearest pharmacy or supermarket.
 First aid kits come in different shapes and sizes.
-You can either purchase a first aid kit (from Red Cross or St John) or put together one on your own.
+You can either purchase a first aid kit or put together one on your own.

 Buy: Many people prefer ready-made kits compared to buying individual supplies and assembling their own kits.
-The reason for this is to save and money, as well as to ensure that no important supplies or tools are overlooked when creating one.
+The reason for this is to save and money and ensure that no important supplies or tools are overlooked when creating one.

-Build: If you want a personalised kit that will include supplies suitable for your lifestyle, we suggest you built your own first aid kit.
-For some, it can be a less expensive option since you probably have some of the items on-hand.
-It is also easier for you to remember expiration dates and items that need to replenish since you have assembled it yourself.
+Build: If you want a personalised kit that will include supplies suitable for your lifestyle, we suggest building your own first aid kit.
+It can be a less expensive option for some since you probably have some of the items on hand.
+It is also easier for you to remember expiration dates and items that need to replenish since you have assembled them yourself.

 Bandages and dressings